ulysses-camara/ulysses-senteval/README.md

 Run `help(ulysses_senteval.UlyssesSentEval.evaluate)` for more information.

 > __Known issues__:
-  mixing CUDA and multiprocessing is *awkward*, and can lead to some unexpected behaviors.
-  For instance, you can not initialize CUDA environment before spawning child processes, or else using CUDA in children processes will be disabled.
-  This prevents you from training and evaluating your model using CUDA and multiprocessing in the same process.
-  Also, mixing multithreading and multiprocessing can lead to deadlocks.
-  We try to circumvent these known issues by disabling multithreading and/or multiprocessing whenever appropriate automatically and/or initializing CUDA only in children processes.
-  In the worst case scenario, your execution should fallback to a single process.
+  Mixing CUDA and multiprocessing can be awkward and may lead to unexpected behaviors.
+For instance, initializing the CUDA environment before spawning child processes disables CUDA usage in the children processes.
+Consequently, you cannot train and evaluate your model using CUDA and multiprocessing in the same process.
+Additionally, mixing multithreading and multiprocessing can result in deadlocks.
+We attempt to address these known issues by automatically disabling multithreading and/or multiprocessing when necessary, and initializing CUDA only in children processes.
+In the worst-case scenario, your execution should fallback to a single process.

 ### Changing embedding method and parameters